Dynafit Alpine Pro Review Facts

 The upper is comprised of mesh and a large stitched and vented synthetic overlay that lends itself to less breathable conditions.
 Even the laces are wrapped in a mesh cover that creates another over-the-foot layer.
 Most felt this shoe did not prove to be very breathable and it is not marketed as waterproof.
 A short time of snow running yielded non-drying wet socks for one tester which led to the conclusion that this shoe is not best suited for this condition despite its underfoot ability to handle the slippery surface.
 It also held onto water in wet conditions which sets up runners for blisters

 and chafing.
-With average insulation, most felt it was great for running atop snow but not ideal for running through
+With average insulation, most felt it was great for running atop snow but not ideal for running through the snow.

 While the shoe is reported to run small by a half to full size and it was not offered in wide width, most found it easy on the feet after an initial break in period and think it best suited for middle to longer distances.
-Its ortholite footbed is a main component in what users tend to find most comfortable.
+Its ortholite footbed is the main component in what users tend to find most comfortable.
 Lightweight and soft, this insole molds to the foot and allows for a more natural fit.
 But even with well-rated shock absorption, because the Alpine Pro is not overly cushioned, wearers tended to think that distances longer than an ultra

 would tax the feet beyond a reasonable comfort level.
 And while most felt supported and stable, some reviewers felt that because of its higher lift in the heel with the diagonal "rubber tension" heel reinforcement, that the Alpine Pro feels a little bit more like a hiking shoe rather than a trail running shoe